 The product will be considered to be defective if, when supplied, it did not meet expectations of persons using it, taking into consideration the purposes for which the product was marketed, any instructions or warning which accompany the product.

-At Browell Smith & Co, our specialist team of lawyers have guided many clients through cases involving this complex area of law.
+At Browell Smith & Co, our specialist team of lawyers has guided many clients through cases involving this complex area of law.

 In the event that court proceedings are not started within three years from the relevant date, the negligent party may be able to escape paying compensation on the basis that your claim is out of time.